tomduck/pandoc-eqnos/README.md

 This version of pandoc-eqnos was tested using pandoc 1.15.2 - 2.7.3, <sup>[1](#footnote1)</sup> and may be used with linux, macOS, and Windows.
 Bug reports and feature requests may be posted on the project's [Issues tracker].
 If you find pandoc-eqnos useful, then please kindly give it a star [on GitHub].

+The goals of pandoc-eqnos are to make cross-referencing easy, and to equally support pdf/latex, html, and epub output formats (more can be added with time).
+The output of pandoc-eqnos may be customized, and helpful messages are provided when errors are detected.

 See also: [pandoc-fignos], [pandoc-tablenos]

 [pandoc]: http://pandoc.org/